rust-marker/marker/marker_adapter/README.md

 ## Contributing

 Contributions are highly appreciated!
-If you encounter any issues or have suggestions for improvements, please don't hesitate to open an issue or submit a pull request on [Marker's GitHub repository](https://github.com/rust-marker/marker).
+If you encounter any issues or have suggestions for improvements, please check out [Marker's GitHub repository](https://github.com/rust-marker/marker).

 ## License